Yellow-Dog-Man/Renderite.Candidates/Candidates/Renderide.md

 **VR API's:** ✅ OpenXR

 **Activity:**
-- Rough contributor count: ✅ 12
+- Rough contributor count: ✅ 13
-- Rough user/community size: ✅ Repo traffic includes hundreds of unique clones
+- Rough user/community size: ✅ Repo traffic includes hundreds of unique clones; 43 stars

 # Existing usage / projects made with this
 Any high profile (or low profile if they're particularly relevant) projects and companies using this project.
 Include links and any notes that are important.